SkoolNotes/Taproot/2021BIO201/KBhBIO101CellCycle.md

 **Cytokinesis**
 In animals... the cleavage furrow deepends even more and extends to the point where the two cells fully seperate.
 In plants... because there's no actin fibers to constrict the cell wall (it's too hard), vescles between the new cells form that pads out the twe newly-formed cells called the "cell plate."
+During cytokinesis, the cell plate widens to the point where two cells seperate.

 ## Features of the Cell Cycle